merkle-open/generator-nitro/.github/issue_template.md

 ## Environment

 <!--
-Tell us which operating system you are using, as well as which versions of Node.js, npm and generator-nitro.
-Run the following to get it quickly:
+Tell us which operating system you are using, as well as which versions of Node.js, npm you are using and give us some information about your dev dependencies.
+Run the following in your project root to get it quickly:

 ```
 node -e "var os=require('os');console.log('Node.js ' + process.version + '\n' + os.platform() + ' ' + os.release())"
 npm --version
-npm list -g generator-nitro
+node -p "require('./package.json').devDependencies" | grep nitro
 ```
 -->